seangeleno/chat/README.md

  If a user does not have a profile, they must CREATE one prior to using Schat's services.
 Upon login they will see who they can chat with. <!-- Additional description of features, upon completion of application -->.
 It will be built and implemented using socket.IO and the MEAN technology stack.

 There will be full CRUD functionality for users for their profiles.
 Users will be able to CREATE a user profile, and upon signing in, have the ability to READ their user info, UPDATE/edit their information, and DESTROY their user profile.
 If the user attempts to provide credentials and fails at authentication three times in a row, they will be forwarded to the CREATE user (sign-up) page.

-The logged in user activities will be logged to a Mongo database.
-The object will include eight different activities to choose from <!--name 8 activities here -->

 ## Technologies/APIs Used